-This magic reindeer food recipe is one of those special holiday memories and you can make it for your grandchildren, as well, if your children are grown.
-It is super easy to make, too.
+This magic reindeer food recipe is one of those special holiday memories.
+You can make it for your grandchildren, as well, if your children are grown.
+It is super easy to prepare, too.

 The ingredients in the reindeer snack are all edible so you won’t need to worry about birds or other wildlife eating it if you sprinkle it outdoors.

-For a fun Christmas morning surprise, place this reindeer snack on the lawn the night before Christmas and then when your child is asleep, make Santa Claus footprints (and reindeer ones too – woof woof 😉 ) next to the reindeer food in the snow.
+For a fun Christmas morning surprise, let your child place this reindeer snack on the lawn on Christmas Eve.
+Then, when your child is asleep, make Santa Claus footprints (and reindeer ones too – woof woof 😉 ) next to the reindeer food in the snow.

 Imagine your child’s delight to see those footprints near their house.
 “Santa was here” will be the excited shouts!

-To make this edible reindeer food, you will need the following reindeer food ingredients:
+To make this edible food, you will need the following reindeer food ingredients: